INTRODUCTION

 - Physical violence resulting in serious damage to school property

-An Automatic Suspension may be for a period of one to three school days depending on the severity of the specific Behaviour, in exceptional circumstances and with the approval of the Chairperson of the Board the suspension may be for a longer period but in any event will not exceed 5 school days.
+An Automatic Suspension may be for a period of one to three school days depending on the severity of the specific behaviour, and in exceptional circumstances, and with the approval of the Chairperson of the Board, the suspension may be for a longer period, but in any event will not exceed 5 school days.

 - the duration of the suspension and the dates on which the suspension will begin and end